 While you’re in the sleep settings in your Fitbit app, turn on Bedtime Reminders and set it for at least 30 minutes before your ideal bedtime.
 Your smartphone will notify you when it’s time to start winding down, which can help you fall asleep faster and sleep longer.
-If you own a Fitbit Alta HR or Fitbit Charge 2, you can also get on-device reminders.

 USE A SILENT ALARM